rouskinlab/seismic-rna/src/userdocs/install.rst

 Option 3a: Install SEISMIC-RNA from the Python Package Index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We recommend installing SEISMIC-RNA from the Python Package, which will download the latest stable version that has been released.
+We recommend installing SEISMIC-RNA from the Python Package Index, which will download the latest stable version that has been released.
 In a terminal, type this command to install it and all its Python dependencies::

     pip install seismic-rna